 Hello, friend — welcome to my quasi-informal personal/professional page.

-I have worked as a research scientist, startup executive, and software manager and engineer.
+I have worked as a research scientist, software engineer and manager, and a startup executive.
 I have a lot of experience building product, as well as a strong scientific background.
 I am passionate about working on analytical and technical problems in order to create things that are noteworthy and, ideally, useful.
-My focus is machine learning and mobile development.
+My focus is ML/AI, and user experience.

 In general, I enjoy projects which allow me to draw on my mixed background in science and engineering to analyze a real problem, to do original modelling work to solve it, and to execute the engineering necessary to produce a solution that deploys in the real world.
 Great work requires great teamwork.
 But I'm proud to have assembled all the skills to play a kick-ass one-man band when the situation requires.